chenyanghew/image-data-extraction/README.md

 # Extraction of information and drawings
 Splitting data and drawings from an engineering drawing <br />
 Able to extract data such as drawing number, date, title, and etc. <br />
+Storing extracted data in a Microsoft Excel spreadsheet file <br />
 Crop drawings from engineering drawing

 ## Installation